 The Planning Authority will consult with the Department of Defence (DoD) and the Irish Aviation Authority (IAA), as relevant, in this assessment.
-For development close to an aerodrome, or under an Approach or Take-off Surface, or on elevated ground under an Inner Horizontal Surface, the Planning Authority will require the applicant to submit a longitudinal section through the relevant 'Obstacle Limitation Surface' [for instance, Approach Surface, and so on].
+For development close to an aerodrome, or under an Approach or Take-off Surface, or on elevated ground under an Inner Horizontal Surface, the Planning Authority will require the applicant to submit a longitudinal section through the relevant 'Obstacle Limitation Surface' [e.g. Approach Surface, etc..].